Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform/Terraform-Notes.md

 #### What is the lifecycle block in Terraform?

 Answer: The lifecycle block is a nested block within a resource block, containing meta-arguments for resource behavior, such as create_before_destroy, prevent_destroy, and others.
-### Question: Have you heard about Bicep or ARM templates?
-Answer: Yes, I have heard about Bicep, and I have worked on ARM templates in the past.

 #### Question: Is it possible to destroy a single resource out of multiple resources using Terraform?
 Answer: Yes, it is possible.
-We can use the terraform destroy -target command followed by the resource type and name to destroy a specific resource.
+We can use the terraform destroy -target command followed by the resource type

 ### Question: How do you preserve keys created using Terraform?
 - Keys created using Terraform can be preserved by storing them in the AWS CLI configuration folder under the credentials directory and instructing Terraform to use a specific profile during execution.